pcafrica/advanced_programming_2025-2026/exercises/06/06-c++_stl_move.md

 Write a C++ program to process the input text file by splitting it into words and counting the occurrences of each unique word.
 Spaces and punctuation should be discarded.
 Convert words to lowercase for case-insensitive counting.

 The program should generate a new file (named `output.txt`) containing the word-frequency pairs in a dictionary format.
-Each line in the output file should consist of a word followed by its frequency, separated by a colon or any other suitable delimiter.
+Each line in the output file should consist of a list of entries of the form `word: frequency`.

-**(Bonus)**: sort the output by frequency, in descending order.
+**Bonus**: sort the output by frequency, in descending order.
 If two words have the same frequency, then sort them alphabetically.

 ---